 There are some basics about tax benefits you should know about when trying to learn more about deducting loan interest.
 Here are some definitions:

 Taxable income is pretty much exactly what it sounds like; it is the amount of your income that will be taxed by the federal government.
 Almost everyone has to pay some taxable income if they earn money.
 However, some kinds of earnings don’t have income tax tacked on to them—called tax-exempt income.

 A Tax Deduction

-A tax deduction decreases the amount of income that will be taxed and, therefore, the amount you owe.
-Tax deductions can be itemized or you can take a fixed amount for a standard deduction.
+A tax deduction decreases the amount of your taxable income and, therefore, the amount you owe.
+Tax deductions can be itemized, or you can take a fixed amount for a standard deduction.

 A Tax Credit